muarshad01/DeepSeek/Notes/lecture05_notes.md

 ***

-when the inputs are very large the differences between exponential values of each input become much much more 30:13 pronounced and this causes softmax output to become peaky what peaky output means is that it gives a lot of 30:19 importance to some values and very low importance to others so in attention 30:25 mechanism this is not very good because because it if it's a sharp soft Max distribution then the model becomes very 30:32 confident in one particular key so now you see the model becomes very confident 30:38 in this key and it will give very low confidence to the other keys that leads 30:43 to very unstable training when we look at the Transformer architecture later and we do not want that so that is why 30:50 we need to scale um that is why we need to scale this 30:56 this this vector before we apply soft Max so the value with which this Vector 31:02 is actually scaled is square root of the keys Dimension right so the keys Dimension here is uh in this case it's 31:10
-5x4 right so the output Dimension is equal to 5 so it scaled by square the 31:16 output Dimension is equal to four sorry so it scaled by square root of 4 and now you must be thinking that why 31:23 is it scaled by square root of 4 why just why don't we just scale it with the key Dimension or Dimension raised to two 31:31 or something like that why only square root of the keys Dimension what's so special about the square 31:37 root so the main idea here is that uh the reason we scale with the square root 31:44 of the keys Dimension is because of a concept of variance so if you um if you 31:51 take if let's say this is my queries this is my queries Vector which is a six dimensional vector 31:58 and this is my keys transpose which is a six dimensional Vector this is my keys transpose okay 32:06 and if I multiply these vectors I'll get some values right but remember in the multiplication what is happening is that 32:12 each value is getting multiplied and then summed
-32:17
-up now what usually happens is that
-32:23
-if there are two random vectors right if there are two random ROM vectors whose 32:29 dimensions are six and if I sample 100 such random vectors so I'm going to do 32:36 something like this I I take 100 vectors of the
-32:43
-queries and I take 100 vectors of the keys
-32:48
-transpose and then what I do is that I collect the values of queries multiplied by key keys transpose for all of these 32:55
-100 what happens is that the variance of
-33:01
-this product so now I can take these 100 values and I can compute their variance 33:06 right how the distribution is the variance of this product actually 33:14 scales with the keys Dimension so as has been mentioned here um the variance of 33:20 this product scales by the square root of the keys Dimension actually um scales with square root of 33:28 the keys Dimension which means that as the keys Dimensions goes on increasing a 33:33 lot or rather as the dimensions of keys transpose here let's say if that increases the variance of this product 33:40 increases a lot which means that since the queries and the keys transpose are initialized randomly these are random 33:46 vectors right their product can be usely varying from some very high values to 33:51 some very low values and we want to avoid that as much as possible we want to make sure that this product variance 33:58 is equal to one so that the product does not Wily oscillate the queries and the 34:03 keys are defined randomly at the start right and the dimensions can be very high so if the dimension is very high 34:11 and if the variance actually scales with the square root of this Dimension then that's not very good for us because it 34:17 will also make the learning unstable and to illustrate this concept further I want to explain it to you with the case 34:25 of dice right so if you're rolling one dice let's say um and it just has one to 34:30 six numbers right the average of this is let's say 3.5 and the variance is relatively small that is let's say 2.9 34:38 there are predictable outcomes but now what I do is that I roll uh I roll the 34:44 dice and then I sum the output of 100 I roll and sum 100 dice basically so if 34:51 you roll a dice 100 times and you'll sum the output what happens here is that if 34:56 summation is involved the mean is around 350 but the variance grow significantly to around 35:03
-290 so the output becomes unpredictable and the dot product 35:09 without normalization so if we if we just take the queries multiplied by the keys transpose and if we do not divide 35:15 it by the square root of the keys Dimension we'll see that increasing the 35:21 number of Dimensions is like rolling more Dice and summing the results why because dot product essentially is where
+it by the square root of the keys Dimension we'll see that increasing the 35:21 number of Dimensions is like rolling more Dice and summing the results why because dot product essentially is where